alexander-schranz/AWS-Elastic-Beanstalk-PHP-Symfony-Example/README.md

  - Elasticbeanstalk instance
  - DB Instance
- - Configured ENV Variables
+ - Configured ENV Variables (configured via AWS UI)
    - `APP_ENV`
    - `DATABASE_URL`
    - `MESSENGER_TRANSPORT_DSN` (if messenger is used)
    - `MAILER_DSN` (if mailer is used)
- - Gitlab ENV Variables (if gitlab is used for deployment)
+ - Gitlab ENV Variables (if gitlab is used for deployment, configured via Gitlab UI)
     - `AWS_ACCESS_KEY_ID`
     - `AWS_SECRET_ACCESS_KEY`